FlexTaco/project4/README.md

 <div style="position: relative; padding-bottom: 72.8744939271255%; height: 0;"><iframe src="https://www.loom.com/embed/fb6b0e9e54524dbbaeaa21e0d6c818f2?sid=22ee6a91-33e9-4527-8dbb-499a3fb3913d" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-## Notes

-This was a bit more challenging because I had some issues parsing through the pokemon api.
-It took some time to look through the documentation but I did get it to work at the end and display the information.

 ## License